kastilyojl/Free-OCR-API/README.md

 ## Credits

-This project uses the free OCR API from [OCRSpace](https://ocr.space/) to extract text from image.
+This project is powered by the the free OCR API from [OCRSpace](https://ocr.space/) to extract text from image.

-A big thank you to OCRSpace for offering this powerful and free API.
+A special thanks to OCRSpace for providing this powerful and free API.

 ## OCRSpace FAQ